alejandroh3005/alejandroh3005.github.io/_pages/about.md

 ![](images/000_0573-01.JPG)

-*Ruby Beach, on the Washington coast, in November*
+*Ruby Beach on the Washington coast, in November*

 ![](images/100_0237.JPG)